mrob27/portalgun/README.txt

 portalgun

+                   The portal gun that shoots portals,
+            which I guess is why they call it a portal gun :D

+ Portals teleport the player, mobs and dropped objects (use 'Q' to throw something into a portal)

   Originally by UjEdwin (Ver 0.5)
     Posted to forums at forum.minetest.net/viewtopic.php?f=9&t=12772
     on 2015 July 9th
   Heavily modified by Robert Munafo (mrob27)

+LICENSE

+  Creative Commons Attribution 3.0 Unported (CC-BY-3.0)
+  See creativecommons.org/licenses/by/3.0 for details

 HOW TO INSTALL THIS MOD:
   1. Find your minetest folder, and create it if there isn't one yet (like if this is your first time installing a mod)